bmamlin/jetstream-api-cli/README.md

 Copy `jetstream.env.sample` to `jetstream.env` and enter your settings into that file.

-TIP: You can log into Horizon [https://jblb.jetstream-cloud.org/dashboard](https://jblb.jetstream-cloud.org/dashboard) with your TACC credentials (domain=TACC) and, under the API section, download an auto-generated openrc.sh file that contains the parameters named above.
+TIP: You can log into Horizon [https://iu.jetstream-cloud.org/dashboard](https://iu.jetstream-cloud.org/dashboard) with your TACC credentials (domain=TACC) and, under the API section, download an auto-generated openrc.sh file that contains the parameters named above.
+You can find a similar file for TACC on on the TACC Openstack [https://tacc.jetstream-cloud.org/dashboard](https://tacc.jetstream-cloud.org/dashboard).

 ## Running OpenStack